Susan Loy: Constitution Project

-Loy spent over 2500 hours to complete the seven paintings that comprise her hand-lettered and illustrated U.S. Constitution.
+it took Loy more than 2500 hours to complete the seven paintings that comprise her hand-lettered and illustrated U.S. Constitution.
 She also completed paintings of the Declaration of Independence and The Gettysburg Address to complement the Constitution Project.

 American Arts and Crafts Festival Artist

 Susan Loy began exhibiting her art at outdoor art festivals in the early 1980s at her local “Art in the Alley” in Bedford, Virginia.
 She founded Literary Calligraphy in 1983, and was joined by her husband in 1990.

 Together, they increased their number of shows and festivals, expanded the company and built a shop to accommodate cutting custom mats, picture framing, and selling reproductions and stationery.
-In 2003, Literary Calligraphy estimates that it sold 3,000 reproductions per year, had a mailing list of 35,000 and employed up to seven full- and part-time persons.
+In 2003, Literary Calligraphy estimated that it sold 3,000 reproductions per year, had a mailing list of 35,000 and employed up to eight full- and part-time persons.